-As Inbox fades away, here’s how to give Gmail its best features
+As Inbox fades away, here’s how to get its best features in Gmail

 Part VII: Swipe to snooze from your smartphone

 Miss the ability to swipe a message to snooze it from your phone, as Inbox’s mobile apps allowed?
-You can actually set up the same command within Gmail on iOS or Android: Open the app’s settings, select “General settings,” then select “Swipe actions.”
+You can actually set up the same command within Gmail—on Android, at least: Open the app’s settings, select “General settings,” then select “Swipe actions.”
 After that, tap “Left swipe,” select “Snooze,” and prepare to return to your familiar workflow.

+(Google hasn’t said if or when that option might make its way to iOS.)

 Part VIII: Sweep away entire sections of messages at once